API Documentation

 Overview

 The TTSFM API provides a modern, OpenAI-compatible interface for text-to-speech generation.
-It supports multiple voices, audio formats, and includes advanced features like text length validation and batch processing.
+It supports multiple voices, audio formats, and includes advanced features like text length validation and intelligent auto-combine functionality.

 Base URL: http://ttsapi.site/api/